-The Firm forbids its staff (employees, members and Directors) from trading, either, for a client, personally or on behalf of others, on the basis of MNPI, in breach of the Market Abuse Regulation.
+Longview prohibits its staff (employees, members and Directors) from trading, either, for a client, personally or on behalf of others, on the basis of Inside Information.
 This conduct is frequently referred to as "insider dealing".

-Any staff that have inside information at any time must be aware that unless an exemption (such as that outlined above) applies that, should they deal, encourage others to deal, or disclose such information, they may be:
+Any staff that have inside information at any time must be aware that unless an exemption applies (as set our below), should they deal, encourage others to deal, or disclose such information, they may be:

-- o committing a serious contravention of CSIDL or FCA rules, leading to a large fine and prohibition from performing Senior Management and Certification Functions; - o committing a criminal offence punishable by a large fine and up to seven years imprisonment; and - dismissed without notice or compensation, if, before the inside information becomes public, they do any of the following: - o try to profit from the inside information by buying, selling or underwriting; - financial instruments admitted to trading on a regulated market or for which a request for admission to trading on a regulated market has been made - financial instruments traded on an MTF, admitted to trading on an MTF or for which a request for admission to trading on an MTF has been made; - financial instruments traded on an organised trading facility ("OTF"); or - financial instruments not covered above, however the price or value of which depends on, or has an effect on, the price or value of a financial instrument referred to in those points, including, but not limited to, credit default swaps and contracts for difference - o instruct, encourage or advise any broker, colleague, friend or family member or other person to buy, sell or underwrite any of the above financial instrument; or disclose the inside information.
+- committing a serious contravention of CSIDL or FCA rules, which could result in a large fine and in the UK prohibition from performing Senior Management and Certification Functions; - o committing a criminal offence punishable by a large fine and up to seven years imprisonment; and - dismissed without notice or compensation, if, before the inside information becomes public, they do any of the following:

+- try to profit from the inside information by buying, selling or underwriting any financial instrument; - instruct, encourage or advise any broker, colleague, friend or family member or other person to buy, sell or underwrite any financial instrument; or disclose the inside information.

-In addition, the SEC may impose fines, pursue administrative or other enforcement actions, and refer the matter to the Department of Justice for criminal prosecution.
+In addition, the SEC or other applicable regulator may impose fines as well as pursue administrative or other enforcement actions.
 Insider trading is considered a form of securities fraud under United States law, and the fines and prison sentences imposed upon conviction may be severe.
+In other international jurisdictions similarly severe penalties may also apply.